Welcome to Miss Cragg’s class page.

 St. Greg’s Discovery Day

-We have been on a really exciting trip to St. Greg’s Secondary School to experience life as a secondary school pupil.
+We have been on a really exciting trip to St. Gregory’s High School to experience life as a secondary school pupil.
 We had an action packed day, sampling lessons such as Chemistry, DT, PE and English.
 Here are some photos of our day!

-This half term, the children are continuing to work with Becky for Dance.
+This half term, the children are continuing to work with Miss Williams for Dance.
 The theme will be cheerleading, and I am sure their performance will be amazing at the end of the half term.
-Keep an eye out for the photos to follow!

 This half term, we have been designing and making our own boxes.
 Here are our results!